intersystems-community/irisdemo-demo-htap/Kubernetes/README.md

 # Running the HTAP Speed Test on Kubernetes

 We are using Kubernetes to deploy Intersystems IRIS and to provision the infrastructure for these Ingestions tests.
-In order to run IRIS on Kubernetes, you are going to need Kubectl, the Kubernetes Command-Line tool!
+In order to run IRIS on Kubernetes, you are going to need KubeCTL, the Kubernetes Command-Line tool!

 **This folder has scripts that are written to make running the HTAP demo on Kubernetes easy**